 A stent is a small mesh-like metallic tube, which is positioned inside the coronary arteries, at the place where the plaque and/or clot obstructs the blood flow.
 The stent ensures that the passage for the blood remains open, so as to allow normal oxygenation of the heart.
 Drug eluting stents (DES) are stents loaded with drugs that can prevent the re-narrowing that can occur after the placement of a stent and is the result of too much cell growth inside the stent.
-Drug eluting stents are treated with them each year.
+Drug eluting stents are currently approved and thousands of patients are treated with them each year.